andersonkmetiuk/hello-docker/README.md

 ```
 const port = process.env.PORT || 8080;
 ```
-This way we can access the nodejs express app publicly
+This way we can access the nodejs express app publicly.

 ### CMD
 There can only be one of these per Dockerfile!
 And this tells the container how to run the actual application.
 Which it does by starting a process to serve the express app.